 We have changed all light bulbs to LED or fluorescent where existing fittings permit and are changing fittings/lighting to adopt low energy lighting as we progress with the refurbishment of the building.

-We have bikes available for visitors to use if they don't arrive on their own.
+We have bikes available to rent for visitors to use if they don’t arrive on their own.
 We have electric bikes too so when we are in a bit of a rush we can still avoid the use of cars and vans where practical to do so.

 We have a 3-phase supply from EDF.
 For some of our uses, 3-phase power is a more efficient electrical energy source.
 For example – a single phase motor draws significantly more current than the equivalent 3-phase motor.